-- For each major product (LPG, automotive gasoline, jet fuel, automotive diesel fuel, heating oil and heavy fuel oils), the following aspects are developed:
+- For each major product (LPG, automotive gasoline, jet fuel, automotive diesel oil, heating oil and heavy fuel oils), the following aspects are developed:

-- Market trends - Volatility characteristics - Combustion properties - Behavior under cold conditions and flowing - Corrosiveness, effect on air pollution - Stability, storage behavior - Manufacturing schemes - Main additives incorporated in the refinery - Performance additives added at the terminal.
+- Market trends - Volatility characteristics - Combustion properties - Behavior at low temperature - Corrosiveness - air pollution: engine emission specifications - Storage stability - Manufacturing schemes - Main additives incorporated in the refinery - Performance additives added at the terminal.

 - Manufacturing: in line blending, on line analyzers.
-Tank.
-Quality integration.
-Analyzers certification advantages.
+Tank Quality Integration (TQI).
+Analyzer certification advantages.

 - In addition, in view of current trends, emphasis is placed on the following issues:

-- Automotive gasoline: octane numbers, catalytic converters, benzene and aromatics content, addition of oxygenated compounds, impact of the formulation on the engine emissions.
+- Automotive gasoline: octane numbers, catalytic converters, benzene and aromatic content, addition of oxygenated compounds, impact of the formulation on the engine emissions.

-- Jet A1: market trend, protection of the quality during transfers.
+- Jet A1: market trend, caution to avoid impurities during transfers.

 - Automotive Diesel Oil:

-- problems raised by the huge increase of the diesel car population
+- problems raised by the high share of Diesel vehicles in the car pool,

-- consequences of the new regulation (Euro 6): new post-treatment systems
+- consequences of Euro 6 standard: new post-treatment systems,

 - impact of the specifications on the manufacturing schemes.

-- Heating oil: problems related to the increase of cracked Diesel fuels; differences of composition between ADO and HO.
+- Heating oil: problems related to the high cracked fuel content; differences of composition between ADO and HO.

-- Heavy fuel oils: stability of visbroken fuels, environmental constraints: sulfur and metals content, solid unburnt effluents.
+- Heavy fuel oils: stability of visbroken fuels, environmental constraints: sulfur, particles, Nitrogen oxides and heavy metals emissions.

-- The different types of bitumen: pure, cutbacks, polymer-modified, emulsions, etc.
+- The different types of bitumen: pure, polymer-modified, emulsions.